(This page revised June 22, 2012)

 (If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.)

 Suddenly, all over again, the nib was the pen.
-The revolutionary T-1, created to honor the U.S. Apollo space program and built of titanium, featured an integral nib.
+The revolutionary T-1, created to honor the U.S. Apollo space program, featured an integral nib.
 There was no separate nib of gold or Octanium; the body of the pen extended forward and, with its underside cut away and fitted with a feed, became the writing point.
 In keeping with the “personalized” design of Parker’s then-flagship pen, the 75, the company fitted the feed of the T-1 with a small screw that the user could turn to adjust the wetness of the T-1’s flow and, with limits, the breadth of its line.
 In the image to the left, the lighter-colored “bump” visible along the bottom edge of the feed is the adjusting screw.

-Fitted with flat, ruby-red jewels at its ends, the sleek brushed gray T-1 is a very attractive pen.
+Fitted with flat, ruby-red jewels at its ends, the graceful brushed gray T-1 is a very attractive pen.
 But it is, unfortunately, not a very good pen.
 Most T-1s write poorly no matter how their users adjust their nibs.
 This deficiency is to some extent the result of inadequate quality control during manufacture, and the writing qualities of many of these pens can be improved.
 More serious is the T-1’s alarming tendency to shed its nib tipping material at the least provocation.
 For this reason, most collectors tend to leave their T-1s unused.

 Fixing the Problems

 Titanium was, and still is, difficult to work.
-The T-1’s exotic construction was expensive; it is reported that each T-1 cost more than its retail price to manufacture.
+The T-1’s exotic construction was expensive; it is reported that each T-1 cost more than its wholesale price to manufacture.
 Parker retired the model after only about a year.
 But stainless steel had been used for pens since the appearance of steel nibs in the 1930s, and Parker had pioneered its use for body components in the 1940s with the Lustraloy cap of the “51” and, later, the brushed stainless body of the “51” Flighter.
 The concept of an integral nib continued to appeal to Parker’s designers, and in 1977 the company introduced the 50.
 In Europe, the company named the pen the Falcon.
 Collectors today frequently combine the designations and call it the Falcon 50:

 The Falcon 50 featured a variety of finishes and materials, including chrome-plated models as well as the gold-plated and Flighter versions shown above.
 What all Falcons have in common is a stainless steel gripping-section shell with an integral nib, shown to the right on a prototype featuring a brushed coppery-gold finish.
 The darker matte-finished trim area provides a good gripping surface for the user’s fingers , and it also gives the pen a rakish look.
 But, as so often happens, it is not an unmixed blessing.
 Capping and uncapping the pen wears a line around the section as the inner cap bears against the surface.
 Falcons with unworn sections are highly desirable as collection specimens.